sinch/docs/docs/conversation/conversation-send-sms.md

 Now that you have all the necessary pieces of information, you can an SMS message to a Contact via the Sinch Conversations API app.
 To do so, send an HTTP POST with the following JSON.

-**Note:** - You can send SMS messages using a channel specific property called SMS_FLASH_MESSAGE.
+**Note:** - You can send SMS messages using a channel specific property called `SMS_FLASH_MESSAGE`.
 For more information, check out our [Channel Specific Properties](https://developers.sinch.com/docs/conversation-channel-properties) page.

 ```shell Curl
 curl --location --request POST 'https://eu.conversation.api.sinch.com/v1beta/projects/{project_id}/messages:send' \